sohailmahmud/sohailmahmud/README.md

 A Full-Stack Software Engineer with 6+ years of industry experience.
 Specializes in **Flutter**, **.NET Core**, **AWS**, and **DevOps**.
 Professional experience with building large-scale applications across domains.

-Currently, I enjoy the work I'm doing for Hurraayy.
-However, any positions opening, and I'm interested to learn more.
+I enjoy the work I'm doing for my current company; however, if any positions open up, I would be very interested in learning more.

 [<img width="210px" src="./assets/appointment.png" alt="Book an Appointment">](https://calendly.com/sohailmahmuud)